MohamedGouaouri/microservices-guide/README.md

 #### Schema
 We can think of it as the data layout and set of resources that the backend exposes. \
 In the schema we define the data that we provide and its shape so clients know how to request it.

-#### Resolvers
+#### Query
-GraphQL resolvers are just functions to be executed by the graphql engine to make data available for clients.

 #### Mutations
 Mutations are just functions definitions in the schema and have resolver functions, they intend to mutate the data in the backend

+To achieve querying the data or mutating it we rely on graphql resolvers

+##### Resolvers
+GraphQL resolvers are just functions to be executed by the graphql engine to make data available for clients.

+On last operation is subscription
 #### Subscriptions
 Like queries, subscriptions enable you to fetch data.
 But they are long-lasting operations that can change their result over time. \
 They can maintain an active connection to your GraphQL server (most commonly via WebSocket), enabling the server to push updates to the subscription's result.

 An example of a graphql query is the following which fetches github user's info
 ```graphql